Frequently Asked Questions

 Yes - We recommend diverting your downpipes from water tanks for at least 3 weeks after treatment—or until there’s been 10mm of rainfall—to ensure your gutters are fully flushed.
 For drinking water tanks, we advise extending the diversion period as an added precaution.

-How do I get rid of moss on my roof?
+What is the best way to get rid of moss on a roof?

 How do I get rid of moss on my roof without damaging shingles?